laurens-in/workshop-browser2021-slides/index.md

 **AUTHENTICITY + DISTANCE = AUTHORITY**

 Note: But Benjamin is by no means mourning the loss of the aura.
 The aura is an expression of distance, authority and authenticity of an artwork.
 In the age of manual reproduction, the reproduction is essentially a forgery and has no authenticity, because authenticity is outside of the sphere of manual or technical reproduction.
-Distance, no matter how near the work of art is, is also an expression of aura.
-Since the traditional art work is a unique existence in time and space, this distance also exists in both dimensions.
-Think about standing in front of the Mona Lisa, no matter how close you can get, you can never touch it and even if you could, would you feel like touching its aura?
-Also the art is fixed in space, and you have to go there and “meet” it, this establishes also a form of hierarchy.
-The mechanically reproduced artwork however “meets the beholder half way”.
+Distance is a result of the unique existence in time and space of the traditional art work and expresses itself in both of these dimensions.
+The artwork is fixed in space, and you have to go there and "meet" it, this establishes a form of hierarchy.
+But not only that, think about a traditional artwork in a museum: There is always a distance between the visitors on one side and the artwork on the other side.
+The mechanically reproduced artwork on the other hand "meets the beholder half way".
 The traditional art work is also determined by the history to which it is a subject in the time of its existence.
-This can too create a distance in time between the art and its beholder.
+This creates a kind of temporal distance between the art and its beholder.

 ----